cel017/Aho-Corasick/README.md

 ## Big-O
 My implementation of the algorithm matches the theoretical runtime bounds.

-n = length of target string
+n = length of target string;
-m = sum of lengths of pattern strings z = total number of matches
+m = sum of lengths of pattern strings;
+z = total number of matches
 - **Building the Trie:** O(m)